 Hair grows all over the body, including the face, arms, and legs.
 Although hair growth is normal for both males and females, some people may wish to remove hair permanently for cosmetic reasons.

 Areas of the body on which people commonly undergo long-term hair removal procedures include the:

 Although some methods of hair removal provide results that last for months or years, few methods are truly permanent.

 In this article, we look at treatments that people can try for long-term results and at-home methods of hair removal.

 There are a few long-term hair removal options for people looking to get rid of unwanted hair.
-The only treatment that the Food and Drug Administration (FDA) describe as permanent is electrolysis.
+The only treatment that the

 Another method of hair removal that provides long lasting results is laser hair removal.
 However, some people need touch-up sessions to maintain the results.
 These tend to be necessary, for instance, for females who undergo laser hair removal on the face.